flowerinsnow-lights-opensource/GreatScrollableTooltips/README.md

 Some versions allow you to hold down Shift and use your mouse wheel to scroll horizontally

+Some versions allow you to scroll through bound keys, which can be changed in key bindings.

 # How to configure
 If you are using the Forge version, go to the Mod page, find Great Scrollable Tooltips and click "config"